htcondor/htmap/docs/source/tips-and-tricks.rst

 This is recommended because it's more interactive and more flexible: it doesn't rely on the script being free of bugs on submission.
 Likewise, un-expected errors can easily be adapted (such as hung jobs, etc).
+This is most appropriate for medium- or long-running jobs.

 The CLI is useful to monitor and modify ongoing jobs.
 Generally, in simple use cases we recommend writing two or three scripts: